KSneijders/AoE2ScenarioParser/docs/cheatsheets/data_triggers.md

 The function then goes through all the effects and conditions within the trigger.
 The effect or condition type doesn't matter.
-The function just checks the proper attributes (for example: the `area_x1`, `area_y1`, `area_x2` & `area_y2` attributes) for the area markings.
+The function just checks the proper attributes (for example: the `area_x1`, `area_y1`, `area_x2` & `area_y2` attributes) for the area data type.
 If all of those attributes are set, it creates/finds the proper object accordingly.

 The object returned by `load_data_triggers()` has 4 attributes which will return the corresponding dictionaries.
 So, for example, you could store the dicts directly like so: